Canada's Chinese EV import quota system explained - 49,000 vehicles per year

 If BYD generates strong Canadian consumer demand in 2026, expect the quota growth trajectory to be used as a negotiating chip.
 The consumers who just want a good EV at a fair price will, as usual, be somewhere in the middle of a negotiation they didn't ask to join.

-To track which importers secured permits first, see Who Got Canada's First Chinese EV Import Permits.
+To track which importers appear closest to actual quota usage, see Who Got Canada's First Chinese EV Import Permits.

 Frequently Asked Questions